 - USG agency personnel with strategic/programmatic/leadership roles in global health strategies and programs.

-This course utilizes a seminar format to present the knowledge and skills critical to developing effective global health strategies and programs.
-A pre-course phase consisting of targeted readings and lectures establishes a foundation for the in-residence phase of the course which enhances the technical and analytical skills to understand global health, health systems, and health threats, and to develop effective health engagement strategies and programs.
+This course uses a seminar format to present the knowledge and skills critical to developing effective global health strategies and programs.
+A pre-course phase consisting of targeted readings and lectures establishes a foundation for the course's in-residence phase, which enhances the technical and analytical skills to understand global health, health systems, and health threats, and to develop effective health engagement strategies and programs.
 Student assessments will be conducted at various phases throughout the course to determine progress in developing knowledge and skills to include a capstone group project and formal presentation to a senior leader audience.

 The pre-course work is designed to provide participants with a foundational understanding of the factors that influence global health and health sectors and consists of targeted readings, introductory lectures, a brief exercise, and a knowledge assessment.
 A pre-course preliminary country-specific health assessment exercise will provide background information for the in-residence phase capstone project.
-All pre-course requirements should be completed and submitted prior to the start of the in-residence phase of the course.
+All pre-course requirements should be completed and submitted prior to the start of the in-residence phase.
 Pre-course work will require approximately 20-hours of dedicated time.

 During the two-week in-residence phase, participants will build and strengthen their understanding of the global health arena and their capacity to use strategic guidance to develop effective global health strategies and programs.
-Instruction and exercises will provide for the understanding and skill sets needed to plan and execute programs that support the National Security Strategy, the US Global Health Security Agenda, and for DOD programs, the Policy Guidance for DoD Global Health Engagements, the Guidance for the Employment of the Force, Combatant Command Theater Cooperation Plans, and country specific campaign plans.
+Instruction and exercises will provide the understanding and skill set needed to plan and execute programs that support the National Security Strategy, US Global Health Security Agenda, Combatant Command Theater Cooperation Plans, and country-specific campaign plans.
 Participants will learn to collect and analyze health information to identify and plan appropriate health engagement strategies to meet the needs of the partner country and fit within USG priorities and guidance.